 What is TN?

-TN panels to take advantage of a thing called, “active 3D shutter” which actually allows them to display twice as much information compared to other panels which make speed its main advantage.
-It also should be noted that very few of the TN panels support HDR and those which support do not bare the kind of contrast necessaries for making full use of it.
+TN panels take advantage of an “active 3D shutter”, which allows them to display twice as much information as other panels, making speed its main advantage.
+It also should be noted that very few TN panels support HDR, and those that support it do not bear the kind of contrast necessary for making full use of it.

 What is IPS?

-IPS is short termed for In plane switching.
-This is a screen technology which is used usually for liquid-crystal displays(LCD’s) which was mainly designed to solve main limitations of the TN(Twisted Nematic) panel.
+IPS is short-termed for In-plane switching.
+This screen technology is used for liquid-crystal displays(LCDs), which were mainly designed to solve the main limitations of the TN(Twisted Nematic) panel.

-IPS is definitely a better choice than a TN when it comes to showing superb visuals and excellent color and amazing viewing angles.
-They involve in arranging and switching the orientation of molecules of LCD layer between the glass substrates which are done essentially, parallel to these glass plates.
+IPS is definitely a better choice than a TN for showing superb visuals, excellent colour, and amazing viewing angles.
+They involve arranging and switching the orientation of molecules of the LCD layer between the glass substrates, which are essentially parallel to these glass plates.

-The drawback of this panel is that they usually have some back light bleed issues.
-Also, if you are adamant about buying an IPS then you would have to spend a little extra as 144Hz monitors start a bit higher than TN counterparts.
+The drawback of this panel is that they have backlight bleed issues.
+Also, if you are adamant about buying an IPS, you would have to spend a little extra, as 144Hz monitors start a bit higher than their TN counterparts.

 Main Differences Between TN and IPS

-- TN is vastly used for purpose of gaming and animation, whereas, IPS is used gradually for professional purposes and multi media.
+- TN is vastly used for gaming and animation, whereas IPS is used gradually for professional purposes and multimedia.

-- IPS panels costs relatively more than compared to TN panels to produce.
+- IPS panels cost relatively more than compared to TN panels to produce.

-- TN has high refresh rates, fast response times.
+- TN has high refresh rates and fast response times.

-- IPS has vivid colors and accuracy compared to TN which makes be efficient enough for use even after its high price.
+- IPS has vivid colours and accuracy compared to TN, making it efficient enough for use despite its high price.

-- TN have the lowest input tag typically around 1 millisecond.
-And if you prefer low latency over color reproduction then a TN panel is all you need.
+- TN have the lowest input tag, around 1 millisecond.
+And if you prefer low latency over colour reproduction, then a TN panel is all you need.